andre-paraense/launchdarkly_flutter/README.md

 This is an unofficial LaunchDarkly SDK for Flutter.

+This is a work in progress and still has many features that have not been address.
+You are welcome to [contribute](CONTRIBUTING.md).

 ## Supported versions

 This SDK is compatible with Flutter 1.12 and Xcode 11 and is tested in Android 28 and iOS 13.
 Earlier versions of this SDK are compatible with prior versions of Flutter, Android, and iOS.